 There are several ways to get help if you are struggling with a homework problem, a concept in lecture, etc.:

-Reaching Ben: Outside of office hours, if my door is open, feel free to knock and see if I have time to talk.
-If my door is closed, I'm not available.
+Reaching Ben: Outside of office hours, if my door is open, feel free to knock -- I probably have time to talk.
+If my door is closed, I am not available.
 I will rarely be available on Wednesdays.
 I will respond to email sent between Monday morning and Friday afternoon within 24 hours (usually much faster).
-Email sent on weekends or school holidays and breaks may take longer than 24 hours to receive a response.
+Email sent on weekends or college holidays and breaks may take longer than 24 hours to receive a response.